 It’s 35 hours of juice after a full charge.
 The way we travel nowadays, the lesser toys we need to recharge every night, the better it is, yes?
 Plus it’s lightweight.
 And it looks stylish.
 Perfect travel gear, if you ask me.

 The Tolv blocks environmental noise pretty well.
 To the extent, I couldn’t hear other passengers talking when in a car.
-(And this is with the music at half volume on my phone) Great and cool looking audio gear, in other words, when you’re out by yourself.
+(And this is with the music at half volume on my phone) Great and cool-looking audio gear, in other words, when you’re out by yourself.

 I’m not sure whether Sudio intended the Tolv to be for movie watching, but for the moment, it’s my go-to earphones for Anime binging.
-Because the earbuds are so COMFORTABLE to wear.
+Because these earbuds are so COMFORTABLE to wear.
 To share, I have a weird left ear and I’ve seldom been able to find earphones that wouldn’t hurt after an hour.
 For me to be able to wear these for 2 hours without feeling any strain, well, that’s spectacular to me.

 Comfort of wear, a great soundscape, and less aggressive highs make the Tolv suitable, or should I say healthy, for gaming.
 That is, unless you are competitive and mind the very slight lag from the wireless connection.